Nadine Benn

 About me

-I'm Nadine, an experienced BACP-registered Counsellor and Psychologist in Bath.
-Whatever struggles you are facing, we can find a way forward together.
-In addition to my extensive client-work experience, I also have a nearly 30-year history of working as an NHS Midwife, Business Psychologist, and as a Coach/Mentor including for the Prince's Trust.
-As a therapist, my approach is "humanistic-integrative" which essentially means that you are at the very heart of our therapy relationship and that I will draw upon a number of counselling methods to tailor the therapy to you as an individual.
-Since I regard you as truly unique, we work together to develop an approach that is just right for you.
-Through this tailored approach, anchored in my belief in treating the 'whole' person, I will help you access your own answers, growth, and healing, opening the door to resilience and empowerment.
+As a therapist, my approach is "humanistic-integrative" which essentially means that you are at the heart of our therapy relationship and that I will draw upon a number of counselling methods to tailor the therapy to you as an individual.
+These include but are not limited to trauma-informed practice/EMDR therapy, attachment theory, psychodynamic and person-centred therapy, Gestalt, creative methods, and also some CBT.
+Since I regard you as truly unique, we work together to develop an approach that best meets your needs and which will enable you to access growth and healing, opening the door to resilience and meaningful change.

 Training, qualifications & experience